certeu/morio/docs/docs/guides/design/readme.md

 A [flanking Morio node](/docs/guides/nodes/#flanking-nodes) is a node that runs _flanking services_.
-These are services that act as a client to the Morio node(s) -- typiocally of the broker(s) -- and do not need to reside on them.
+These are services that act as a client to the Morio node(s) -- typically, the broker(s) -- and that do not need to reside on them.

 In our example, the [Connector][connector] is a flanking service that we could run on a flanking node.
 Such a setup is shown in the diagram below: